martin67/adventofcode/src/main/doc/aoc2016/Day15TimingIsEverything.md

 With this new disc, and counting again starting from time=0 with the configuration in your puzzle input, what is the **first time you can press the button** to get another capsule?

+Your puzzle answer was 3543984.

+Both parts of this puzzle are complete!
+They provide two gold stars: **